Climate

 Creating digital twins to save our cities

-Digital technologies that allow experts to recreate and predict future city environments are key to sustainable urban design, say University of Melbourne expert
+Digital technologies that allow experts to better predict future city environments may be a key tool in sustainable urban design

 The satellite data mapping Australia’s new climate extremes

-New University of Melbourne research is using data from satellites to help us better anticipate and adapt to climate change extremes in Australia.
+New research is combining data from satellites to help us better anticipate and adapt to climate change and extreme weather in Australia

 Women’s participation is crucial to fight climate change